 Firm, balanced, or soft mattress: which one to choose?

-Firm> 90 kg, back/stomachSupport, durability, good for the backToo hard for smaller sizes, pressure points
+Firm> 90 kg, back/stomachSupport, longevity, good for the backToo hard for smaller frames, pressure points

-Balanced60–90 kg, all positionsVersatile comfort, good compromiseLack of support for heavier individuals
+Balanced60–90 kg, all positionsVersatile comfort, good compromiseLacks support for heavier individuals

-Soft< 60 kg, side, seeking comfortPressure relief, soft welcomeSinking, lack of support for heavier weights
+Soft< 60 kg, side, seeking comfortPressure relief, soft welcomeSinking, lack of support for heavy weight

 Our product recommendations